 Check the pressure of cold tyres at least every 14 days and before any long journey.
 Do not forget the spare wheel.
 This also applies to vehicles with tyre pressure monitoring system.
 Unscrew the valve cap.

-Tyre pressure $\diamondsuit$ 206 and on the label on the driver's door frame.
+Tyre pressure \$ 210.

+The tyre pressure information label on the left or right door frame indicates the original equipment tyres and the correspondent tyre pressures.
 The tyre pressure data refers to cold tyres.
 It applies to summer and winter tyres.